 Professor Gouldin joined the Syracuse University College of Law from New York University School of Law, where she served as the Assistant Director of the Center for Research in Crime and Justice.
 At the College of Law, she teaches constitutional criminal procedure, criminal law and evidence.
 Her current research focuses on the Fourth Amendment, pretrial detention, and on the collection and dissemination of criminal records information.
+Her articles have appeared or are forthcoming in the University of Chicago Law Review, BYU Law Review, Denver Law Review, Fordham International Law Journal, and the American Criminal Law Review, among others.

 In 2015, in recognition of her excellence in teaching, Professor Gouldin was selected by the Syracuse University Meredith Professors to receive the Teaching Recognition Award.
 In 2014 and in 2015, the College of Law Student Bar Association honored Professor Gouldin with the Outstanding Faculty Award.